-This Healthy Leftover Salmon and Potatoes Casserole is a quick, easy and delicious way to turn you salmon leftovers into a one-pot family meal.
+This Healthy Creamy Leftover Salmon and Potato Bake is a quick, easy and delicious way to turn you salmon leftovers into a one-pot family meal.
 Ready in 30 minutes!

-This one-pot meal requires very little effort and only a few everyday ingredients, most of which you are likely to have in your fridge or cupboard.
+This one-pot salmon and potato bake requires very little effort and only a few everyday ingredients, most of which you are likely to have in your fridge or cupboard.

 This salmon and potatoes casserole is really easy to assemble.
 Simply place the potatoes in your oven dish, scatter the salmon and peas over the top, pour over the sauce and bake!
 You’ll need 10 minutes to boil the potatoes and make the sauce (these can be done simultaneously) and another 15-20 minutes for the casserole to warm through in the oven.
 It’s a super quick, healthy and delicious comfort food dish the whole family will enjoy!